 What You Need to Know About the History of Crystal Meth

 Today meth use has become the scourge of many American communities.
 Centered mainly in the western United States (but fast becoming a problem everywhere) meth has gone local and become that much more dangerous.
 Meth labs are positioned in many desolate areas and small towns around the country.
-They carry with them several highly negative elements, including firearms, dangerous individuals and toxic substances causing irreparable harm to the environment.
+They carry with them several highly negative elements, including firearms, dangerous individuals, and toxic substances causing irreparable harm to the environment.

 The homemade meth is so easy to make—and remains relatively inexpensive—that it has become a substitute for cocaine to many drug users.
 The result is a rise in the number of meth labs and meth use that law enforcement is currently struggling to control.

 At Michael’s House, we understand the history of meth—and use that knowledge to help our patients get clean and stay clean.
-The warm, loving, supportive environment at Michael’s House help insure that the patient will enjoy a long, happy life—and be able to write their own family history one day.
+The warm, loving, supportive environment at Michael’s House help ensure that the patient will enjoy a long, happy life—and be able to write their own family history one day.